id-studiolab/Connected-Interaction-Kit/docs/tutorials/03-connect-to-the-internet/index.md

 ---
 layout: default
-title: "03 Connect to the internet"
+title: "03 Connecting your ItsyBitsy to the internet"
 parent: "Tutorials"
 has_children: true
 ---

-# 03 Connect to the internet
-Before we can make use of any online services, we need to bring our ItsyBitsy online.